kstenerud/concise-text-encoding/cte-specification.md

 ### Unordered Map

 A unordered map associates objects (keys) with other objects (values), storing the key-value pairs in no particular order.
 Implementations must not rely on any incidental ordering.
-Keys may be any mix of scalar or array types.
+Keys can be any mix of scalar or array types.
 A key must not be a container type, the `nil` type, or any value that evaluates to NaN (not-a-number).
-Values may be any mix of any type, including other containers.
+Values can be any mix of any type, including other containers.

 All keys in a map must resolve to a unique value, even across data types.
 For example, the following keys would clash:

  * `2000`
  * `2000.0`

 Map entries are split into key-value pairs using the equals `=` character and optional whitespace.
 Key-value pairs are separated from each other using whitespace.
-A key without a paired value is not allowed in a map.
+A key without a paired value is invalid.

-A map begins with an opening curly brace `{`, whitespace separated key-value pairs, and finally a closing brace `}`.
+An unordered map begins with an opening curly brace `{`, whitespace separated key-value pairs, and finally a closing brace `}`.

 Note: While this spec allows mixed types in maps, not all languages do.
 Use mixed types with caution.
-A decoder may abort processing or ignore key-value pairs of mixed key types if the implementation language doesn't support it.

 #### Example

     {
         1 = alpha
         2 = beta
-        "a map" = {one = 1}
+        "a map" = {one=1 two=2}
     }